nemonik/hands-on-DevOps/README.md

 . ./set_env.sh no_proxy
 ```

-If you have no HTTP proxy and no SSL inspection to be concerned about, the alternative is to execute `unset.sh` BASH script to unset all these values:
+If you have no HTTP proxy and no SSL inspection to be concerned about (such as running the class off of MITRE's corporate network), the alternative is to execute `unset.sh` BASH script to unset all these values:

 ```bash
 #!/usr/bin/env bash